 Technology is integrated into every facet of the program.
-Each classroom is equipped with a SMART board and a CD player.
+Each classroom is equipped with a SMART board.
 The SMART board enables supplemental enhancement to the reading, math, science, and social studies lessons.
 It provides opportunities for students to practice skills and build their understanding of concepts covered in class.
 Songs, educational videos, and interactive games are examples of the resources made available through the use of this technology.